This article will show you how to set up and configure a WooCommerce BOGO coupon on your store.

 This type is also handy for running BOGO deals on Variable product types which is where many other WooCommerce BOGO plugins fail.
 You can specify all of the variations of a product in here and it will treat every variation like an individual product (which is how WooCommerce actually sees them too).

 For example, if you have a t-shirt promotion where they need 2 shirts in the cart.
-If you offer a specific shirt in blue and red and green, they can choose any combination of those and as long as the overall quantity is 2.
+If you offer a specific shirt in blue and red and green, they can choose any combination of those and as long as the overall quantity on the cart is 2.

 And lastly, you can choose whether it should apply based on a product category.